 History Colorado's incomparable collections—from books and manuscripts to artifacts and photographs—encapsulate the rich history of this state and help us understand the present in the context of the past.

-Artifacts include a wide array of objects reflecting more than 12,000 years of human presence in Colorado and the region.
+History Colorado's collection includes a wide array of artifacts reflecting more than 12,000 years of human presence in Colorado and the region.

 History Colorado Center